- Organizer: A/P/A Institute at NYU

 100 Washington Square East (enter at 31 Washington Place)

 “What is a country but a borderless sentence, a life?…What is a country but a life sentence?” asks Little Dog, the narrator of Ocean Vuong’s highly anticipated, critically acclaimed debut novel On Earth We’re Briefly Gorgeous (Penguin Press, 2019).
-The Asian/Pacific/American Institute at NYU is honored to welcome award-winning writer and poet Ocean Vuong as its 2019-20 Artist-in-Residence.
-Vuong will read from his novel, a letter from a son to his mother that reveals the generational impact and ongoing haunting of war, violence, and forced displacement.
-He is joined in conversation by friends and special guests.
+The Asian/Pacific/American Institute at NYU is honored to welcome award-winning writer and poet Vuong as its 2019-20 Artist-in-Residence.
+Vuong will read from his breathtaking novel—a letter from a son to his mother that reveals the intergenerational impact and ongoing haunting of war, violence, and forced displacement.
+He is joined in conversation by friends and special guests Mahogany L. Browne (Black Girl Magic), Alexander Chee (How to Write an Autobiographical Novel), Monica Sok (A Nail the Evening Hangs On), and NYU Gallatin professor Sinan Antoon (The Book of Collateral Damage).

 Ocean Vuong is the author of the novel, On Earth We’re Briefly Gorgeous (Penguin Press, 2019), forthcoming in sixteen languages worldwide.
 His critically acclaimed poetry collection, Night Sky with Exit Wounds (Copper Canyon Press, 2016), was a New York Times Top 10 Book of 2016, and winner of the T.S.
 Eliot Prize, Whiting Award, Thom Gunn Award, and Forward Prize for Best First Collection.
 A Ruth Lilly fellow from the Poetry Foundation, his honors include fellowships from the Lannan Foundation, Civitella Ranieri Foundation, Elizabeth George Foundation, Academy of American Poets, and Pushcart Prize.